tuist/tuist/docs/docs/cloud/binary-caching.md

 The command re-uses binaries to speed up the process.

-> [!TIP] CACHE WARMING IN CI ENVIRONMENTS
-> We recommend setting up a CI pipeline exclusively to keep the cache warmed.
-That way developers in your team will have access to those binaries, thereby reducing their local build times.

 ## Using the cache binaries

 By default, when Tuist commands necessitate project generation, they automatically substitute dependencies with their binary equivalents from the cache, if available.
 Additionally, if you specify a list of targets to focus on, Tuist will also replace any dependent targets with their cached binaries, provided they are available.
 For those who prefer a different approach, there is an option to opt out of this behavior entirely by using a specific flag: